chris2cant/awesome/src/web/accesibility.md

 ### Disabled

-This isn’t an effective way to disable a form field because it only affects **pointer events**.
-Users can still interact with the element if navigating using a **keyboard**.
+Use `user-select: none` to disable.
+Don`t use `pointer-events: none` because the users can still interact with the element if navigating using a **keyboard**.

 ✅Do